jeg7/apocharmm/README.md

 ## Installation

-Currently, only building from source is supported.
-Once the Python API has been overhauled, the installation procedure may change.

-While the source code was developed using the following tool and compiler versions, other versions may work.
+The source code was developed using the following tool and compiler versions, other versions may work.
 * GCC [12.2.0]
 * CUDA [12.2.140]
 * CMake [3.25.1]

 ### 0. Clone this repository

 ```
 git clone git@github.com:jeg7/apocharmm --recursive
 cd apocharmm/